shivamujawame/AIW-Infra-Migration/Labfiles/HOL3-exercise5.md

     ![Screenshot of the vm insights.](Images/hol3-e5-t3-s7.png "vm insights")

-9. On the **Get more visibility into the health and performance of your virtual machines** window, click on **Enable**.
+9. On the **Get more visibility into the health and performance of your virtual machine** window, click on **Enable**.
 This will initiate the deployment of VM insights.

     ![Screenshot of the vm insights.](Images/e5-t3-s4.png "vm insights")